 These sea salt chocolate french macarons are the perfect combination of sweet and salty!
 They pack rich chocolate, tangy cream cheese frosting, and briney sea salt all into one adorable little sandwich cookie.

 Hey everyone!
 Today’s recipe is a guest post from my assistant, Sydney Jordan.
-Sydney has an amazing blog called The Home Cook Cookbook, and this girl knows how to make some amazingly good food (I speak from experience). -Jen
+Sydney has an amazing blog called About Dinner Thyme, and this girl knows how to make some amazingly good food (I speak from experience). -Jen

 I first discovered sea salt chocolate macarons at a small family bakery back home in Myrtle Beach, SC– they were the epitome of the perfect dessert– a little sweet, a little salty, and a lot chocolatey.
 To say I was obsessed is really an understatement.